OpenSAGE/opensage.github.io/posts/year_in_review_2018/year_in_review_2018.md

 To reiterate, it has been a great year for OpenSAGE.
 We'd like to thank everyone who contributed to the project this past year, whether it was code, information or words of encouragement.

 We're always looking for new contributors!
 If you want to contribute code or information about SAGE and its games, or just follow the development, you can do so on our [GitHub](https://github.com/OpenSAGE/OpenSAGE) and [Discord](https://discord.gg/G2FhZUT).
-Pull requests and bug reports of all kinds are welcome, though there might be occasional delays with code reviews and merges
+Pull requests and bug reports of all kinds are welcome, though there might be occasional delays with code reviews and merges.

 You can follow this website for future development updates; every update will also be linked to the #announcements channel on Discord.